saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 # How to use Crowdin

-Once you have translated/reviewed the initial project code you can start translating/reviewing the project instructions in Crowdin.

-1. Click the **Link for Translation** or **Link for Review** in the Task Manager and you will be taken to the project’s Crowdin page:
+1. Click the **Link for Translation** or **Link for Review** provided to you by your coordinator and you will be taken to the project’s Crowdin page:

 ![screenshot](images/Crowdin_project_page.png)

-You will see language icons in the form of flags:

- - If your language is listed under **Needs Translation**, the project needs to be translated from scratch.
-You can open it in Translation Mode (see below).

- - If your language is listed under **Translated, but needs to be Voted**, the project has been pre-translated using Google Translate and needs to be post-edited.
-You can open it in Translation Mode (see below).

- - If your language is listed under **Translated, but needs to be Validated**, the translation for this project is complete and needs to be reviewed.
-You can open it in Proofreading Mode (see below).

-2. Click the icon for your language, and you will be taken to a screen looking like the image below.
-Here you’ll find all the files within the project that need translating (we explain how to approach translating the different types of files [here](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md) - please **read this carefully**).
+You will see language icons in the form of flags.
+Click the icon for your language, and you will be taken to a screen looking like the image below.
+Here you’ll find all the files within the project that need translating (we explain how to approach translating the different types of files [here](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master-v2/Tools/Files%20in%20Crowdin.md) - please **read this carefully**).
 Note the progress bars on the right, which indicate the progress of translation (blue) or review (green).

 ![screenshot](images/Crowdin_progress.png)